 Original Broadway Cast, 1949 (Columbia/Sony) (5 / 5) Romantic and durable, this great Rodgers and Hammerstein score ranges from operatic to 1940s swing to exotic quasi-Polynesian to Americana, yet each song is perfectly appropriate in terms of character and situation.
 Hearing the unsurpassed portrayals of Emile de Becque and Nellie Forbush created by Ezio Pinza and Mary Martin is a sheer joy.
-Wonderful songs like “Some Enchanted Evening” and “A Cockeyed Optimist” were written specifically for their talents, and their interpretations of these classics remain untouched; no subsequent recording presents a more glowing performance of South Pacific.
+Wonderful songs like “Some Enchanted Evening” and “A Cockeyed Optimist” were written specifically for their talents, and their interpretations of these classics remain untouched.
+No subsequent recording presents a more glowing performance of South Pacific.
 Pinza’s “This Nearly Was Mine” will give you goose bumps; in a bonus track, we hear his own thrilling rendition of “Bali Ha’i.”
 The charm and heartfelt optimism of Martin’s Nellie leaps from the recording in every one of her songs.
 Juanita Hall as Bloody Mary is also terrific, and as Lt.
-Cable, William Tabbert sings “Younger Than Sprintirne” and “You’ve Got to Be Carefully Taught” sweetly.
-Note that this album was recorded in two formats: on acetate discs, as heard on the latest CD edition, and on magnetic tape, as heard on a prior release.
+Cable, William Tabbert sings “Younger Than Springtirne” and “You’ve Got to Be Carefully Taught” sweetly.
+Note that this album was recorded in two formats: on acetate discs, as heard on the latest edition, and on magnetic tape, as heard on a prior CD release.
 The disc drawn from the tapes is technically superior, but the other one offers some bonus tracks, so collectors may want to own both. — Gerard Alessandrini

 Film Soundtrack, 1958 (RCA) (5 / 5) It’s too bad that the film version of South Pacific isn’t as fulfilling as the soundtrack album it yielded; this is a beautiful reading of the score.
 The vocal performances of Mitzi Gaynor and Giorgio Tozzi (dubbing for Rossano Brazzi) are excellent.
 Gaynor’s “A Wonderful Guy” is especially good, but she has many other lovely moments.
 Tozzi’s renditions of “Some Enchanted Evening” and “This Nearly Was Mine” differ from Pinza’s but are very beautiful in their own right; often sung pianissimo, his performances are perfect for the intimacy of film, and they come across very well on the album.
 Bill Lee and Muriel Smith, the vocal doubles for John Kerr and Juanita Hall, deliver Lt.
 Cable’s and Bloody Mary’s songs well.
 (Hall did her own fine singing as Bloody Mary on Broadway, as evidenced by the original cast album, so it’s odd that she was dubbed for the movie.)
 Also heard on the soundtrack is “My Girl Back Home,” a song dropped from the stage score but reinstated for the film, and other music that was cut before the movie’s release.
 But the real triumph of the movie and this album is the spectacular orchestrations, played by as many as 125 musicians, and Ken Darby’s splendid choral arrangements, all under the supervision of Alfred Newman. — G.A.